yousaiditchewie/yousaiditchewie-v2/src/pages/blog/music-careers-that-make-the-most-money.md

 > **Educational content is incredibly effective for marketing.**

 If you can shift the way you think about making music for money, you can unlock growth potential you previously would never have experienced.
-Your album should not be your pinacle product.
+Your album should not be your pinnacle product.
 The sold-out show should not be the end goal.
 The record deal should not be the ultimate stamp of approval.
-Yes, I want you to have all of these and more, but I also want you to **redefine success** for your own career. **You don’t need a record label** to fund your album if you can learn to write, produce, and engineer your own recordings.
+Yes, I want you to have all of these and more, but I also want you to **redefine success** for your own career. **[You don’t need a record label](/blog/how-to-get-a-record-deal-and-why-you-shouldnt/)** to fund your album if you can learn to write, produce, and engineer your own recordings.
 You don’t even need a band of musicians if you can learn just enough to be dangerous on a few instruments.
 If you can stretch yourself outside of your comfort zone, document your experience via a blog or videos, and be consistent with how often you post, you will inevitably build an audience that returns to your content because they find **_value_** in your content.
 And a lovely side effect is you’ll make it easy for people to _find_ your content on search engines.

 Over time, your following will grow, and when you release your new music, guess what?